nathangurfinkel/yulia-peacock-client/README.md

 ## Future Features

-- i18n
-- Mini-cms to edit the contents of the page
+- Mini-cms to edit the contents of the page (text, images, etc.) instead of hardcoding
 - Different versions of the landing page for different target audiences using cms
+- i18n and routing for different languages/aforementioned versions

 Regardless, the coach is highly recommended!